osmbe/cyclofix-website/content/posts/using-data.md

 Downloadable: download.geofabrik

-Live data: Overpass
+Live data: Overpass (link to basic explanation)
-> use in overpass-turbo / export data
+* use in overpass-turbo / export data (link to basic explanation)
-> integrate in website (e.g. umap)
+* integrate in website (link to working umap instance)

 ## Buying a new bike